 Daily use of probiotics helps to support a healthy gut microbiota which helps keep your kitty happy and healthy in a number of ways.
 Here are some of the benefits of probiotics for cats…

 It all happens in the gut, and through keeping your gut healthy, probiotics aid digestion, helping to breakdown food and absorb nutrients.
-Probiotics can help to settle sensitive stomachs and regulate bowel movements, reducing transit time and improving stool consistency.
+Probiotics can help to settle sensitive stomachs and help regulate bowel movements, reducing transit time and improving stool consistency.

 The gut microbiota differs among obese kitties versus their healthier counterparts.
 While probiotics won’t reduce your kitty’s weight alone, they can work wonders in conjunction with a healthy diet and regular exercise, to keep your cats gut healthy and ensure they absorb all essential nutrients from their food.
 Probiotics can also boost your kitty’s energy levels, encouraging them to get out and about more helping burn off some of those excessive calories.